iVantage/grunt-svn-tag/README.md

 #### username
 Type: `String`

-If specfied, the svn uses it to authenticate.
+The username svn uses for authentication, a password must also be specified.

 #### password
 Type: `String`

-If specfied, the svn uses it to authenticate.
+The password svn uses for authentication, a username must also be specified.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.